sejal8745/Drum-Kit/README.md

 # drum-kit
-Based on basic Javascript ( learned from udemy)
+Based mainly on basic Javascript ( learned from udemy)